Nah Nah Nah

-Background
+Background and release

-On October 14, 2020, Kanye West shared on Twitter a snippet of a song titled "Nah Nah Nah".
+On October 14, 2020, Kanye West shared a snippet of a song titled "Nah Nah Nah" to Twitter.
 The clip featured footage of Joaquin Buckley's knockout victory at UFC Fight Island 5 and Star Wars.
 The song was released after a series of tweets from West celebrating presidential polling results in Kentucky, which later turned out to be fake.
-It was officially released onto streaming services the night of October 16 after being debuted in full on DJ Pharris’ Power 92 Chicago show.
+It was officially released onto streaming services the night of October 16 after being debuted in full on DJ Pharris' Power 92 Chicago show.
+The single's cover art was designed by American artist Wes Lang, who had previously worked with West on visuals for his 2013 album Yeezus.
+He also created the art for the song's remix.

 On October 18, West tweeted a screenshot of a text conversation with DaBaby, teasing that he had recorded a verse for a song.
 The following day, West posted a snippet of DaBaby's verse.
 On October 29, West posted a longer snippet to his Twitter account of DaBaby's full verse along with a verse from 2 Chainz.
-The remix later got officially released onto streaming services on November 13.
+The remix was later officially released onto streaming services on November 13.

+On August 9, 2021, both versions of the song were removed from all streaming services, which was presumed to be due to controversy over DaBaby's homophobic statements.
+The rapper would later be featured on the track "Jail pt 2" from West's tenth studio album, Donda, released later that same month.

+Composition

+Written and produced by West and Dem Jointz, "Nah Nah Nah" is a trap song, and served as the theme song for West's 2020 presidential campaign.
+Its flute sample is derived from a sample library created by BPM Supreme, which Dem Jointz drew inspiration from while producing the track.
+The song was inspired by fake polling reports from Kentucky, which claimed that West was leading fellow candidates Donald Trump and Joe Biden in early returns.

+West's lyrics are freestyled, and reference various events in his life at the time, such as his presidential campaign.
+The song's chorus advises people to not text him due to being a presidential candidate, and references a scene from Star Wars: Episode III – Revenge of the Sith with the lines "I know you think Obi-Wan gettin' tired now / Don't jump, Anakin, I got the higher ground."
+In one of his verses, West references his then-recent dispute with Universal Music Group over the details of his contract, comparing the label's executives to slave masters as he raps that if he "put[s] myself in harm's way to get my own masters / They'll put theyself in harm's way to stay the master".